Infinitesimal $\mathcal{R}$-matrices for some families of Hopf algebras: Preliminaries on pre-Cartier bialgebras

 hold.
 The element $\chi$ is called an \emph{infinitesimal $\Rr$-matrix}.
 A (quasi)triangular bialgebra $(H,\Rr)$ is \emph{Cartier} if it is pre-Cartier and the corresponding infinitesimal $\Rr$-matrix $\chi$ satisfies

 in addition.
 By \cite[Remark 2.2, (iii)]{ABSW} the following equalities hold true for every infinitesimal $\Rr$-matrix $\chi$.
-In \cite[Theorem 2.6]{ABSW} it is shown that the existence of an infinitesimal $\Rr$-matrix has a categorical interpretation: a quasitriangular bialgebra $(H,\Rr)$ is (pre-)Cartier if, and only if, the category $_{H}\Mm$ is braided (pre-)Cartier in the sense of \cite[Definition 1.1]{ABSW}.
+In \cite[Theorem 2.6]{ABSW} it is shown that the existence of an infinitesimal $\Rr$-matrix has a categorical interpretation: a quasitriangular bialgebra $(H,\Rr)$ is (pre-)Cartier if, and only if, the category $_{H}\Mm$ is braided (pre-)Cartier in the sense of \cite[Definition 1.1]{ABSW}, i.e. it is a braided monoidal category equipped with an \textit{infinitesimal braiding}.
 The same bijective correspondence holds if one considers (pre-)Cartier triangular bialgebras $H$ and symmetric (pre-)Cartier structures on ${}_H\mathcal{M}$.